raul23/SimulRPi/docs/display_problems.rst

 the script goes to the beginning of the line to display the next state of LEDs by printing over the previous LEDs.

-However, when the window is too small, the LEDs get printed on the next line because there is not enough space on a single line to print everything.
-Then, when the script tries to go to the start of a line to print over the previous line, it is instead positioned on the next line further down.
+However, when the window is too small, the first line of LEDs that gets printed overflows on the second line since there is not enough space to print everything on the first line.
+Then, the script won't be able to overwrite the first line of LEDs because it will be positioned on the second line instead.
 So you get this display of multiple lines of LEDs.

 ..
 URLs